 A graduate of the Vermont College of Fine Arts MFA program in Writing for Children & Young Adults, Bethany teaches privately and speaks across the country.
-She lives in a private home, with her husband and their dog, Toby, on the same 7.5 acres that The Writing Barn shares.
+She lives in a private home, with her husband son, on the same 7.5 acres that The Writing Barn shares.

 Bethany would be thrilled to show you The Writing Barn.
 To make an appointment for a viewing, please call 512-665-0886 or email email@example.com.
 And Bethany offers private instruction to writers who are beginners to advanced.